proskurnicha/Binary_Academy_4_Data_Structure/README.md

 # Binary_Academy_4_Data_Structure
-This is progect, that contain LINQ queries with data received with help HttpClient
+This progect is a simple console application, that contain LINQ queries with data received with help HttpClient